 Phuket Island has more than 40 amazing beaches so it is important to keep in mind a few useful facts that could help you pick which beach you wish to stay on, and which beach you want to explore during your holiday:

-2) The most famous and busiest beaches are in the southwest: Patong, Kata and Karon beaches can be bustling during the high season.
+2. The most popular beaches are in the southwest, but they are also the busiest: Patong, Kata and Karon beaches can be bustling during the high season.

-4) The northwest beaches are more peaceful with enough restaurants and great hotels for a great holiday, such as Naithon, Nai Yang and Mai Khao beaches.
+4. The northwest beaches are peaceful with enough restaurants and great hotels for a great holiday, such as Naithon, Nai Yang and Mai Khao beaches.

-5) There are still some hidden band secret beaches!
+5. There are still some hidden secret beaches!

 Your Patong Beach Guide